Not ready to roll: Domestic prototypes only

 From Major Garrett, CNN White House Correspondent

-and make so-called " vehicles," models of which are already on the road.
+Honda and Toyota make so-called "hybrid vehicles," models of which are already on the road.
 That's in contrast to the automakers invited to the White House; their models aren't available to consumers yet.

 The vehicles the White House featured -- the Chevy Silverado, the Ford Escape and Daimler-Chrysler's Town and Country Natrium -- are not commercially available and aren't expected to be in showrooms for at least 18 months.